andremiller/andremiller-net/src/pages/content/ncr-decision-mate-v-computer-ncr-dmv.md

 ### Making Floppies

 I found software online for the DMV, but only in Teledisk format.
-This sofware runs in DOS on an IBM PC Compatible, so I used a 286 machine with a 360K floppy drive to write the teledisk images to a floppy.
+This software runs in DOS on an IBM PC Compatible, so I used a 286 machine with a 360K floppy drive to write the Teledisk images to a floppy.

 - Teledisk 2.16 (DOS exe) [💾 teled216.zip](/projects/dmv/utils/teled216.zip)